 老高烧烤洛杉矶店 Gao's BBQ & Crab LA

 Gao's BBQ & Crab LA operates within Rowland Heights' dense Chinese dining corridor on Fullerton Road, combining roasted meats and live-tank seafood in a format that demands technical seriousness across two distinct kitchen disciplines.
-Located in the heart of the San Gabriel Valley's most concentrated Chinese restaurant cluster, it sits inside a competitive local peer set that includes seafood specialists and regional Chinese kitchens serving a deeply informed customer base.
+Located in the heart of the San Gabriel Valley's most concentrated Chinese restaurant cluster, it sits inside a competitive local comparable set that includes seafood specialists and regional Chinese kitchens serving a deeply informed customer base.

 Where Rowland Heights Does Seafood and Smoke